LikeManTV/crews/README.md

 5. Add `ensure crews` to your server.cfg
 6. Restart the server

-`OPTIONAL` - If you want to have permissions compatible with HRS scripts.
+`OPTIONAL` - If you want to have permissions compatible with HRS scripts.<br>
-- Follow the tutorial in `SETUP/HRS-INTEGRATION.txt`
+Follow the tutorial in `SETUP/HRS-INTEGRATION.txt`

-## ⏰ Planned Features
-- Bridge system for custom menu integrations.
-- Crew level/point system & leaderboard.
-- In-game rank editor.
-- UI displaying active crew members.

 ## 📝 Exports (client)
 - `ownsCrew()` - returns true if player owns a crew